 - 1.5 cups + 1 tablespoon whole wheat white flour

 - 1/2 teaspoon baking soda

 - 1/4 teaspoon kosher salt

 - 1/2 cup unsalted butter, softened (plant based or conventional)

 - 1 large egg, room temperature*

-- 1 tsp vanilla
+- 1 teaspoon vanilla extract

-- 2 tsp cinnamon
+- 2 teaspoons cinnamon

-- 2TBS granulated sugar
+- 2 tablespoons granulated sugar

 - With mixer running, slowly add flour mixture to wet ingredients and combine until dough comes together.
 Dough should be soft, but not too sticky.

 - Using a rounded tablespoon, scoop dough balls and roll between the palms of your hand to make an even ball.
 Roll dough balls into cinnamon sugar mixture, and place on prepared cookie sheets, about 2″ apart, leaving room to spread.

 - Bake cookies for 8-10 minutes.
 Allow cookies to cool on baking sheet for 1 minute before transferring to wire rack to cool completely.